joejag/techblog/_posts/2018-02-05-lego-workstream-visualisation.md

 * Adhoc Demand (orange): Value adding work that you didn't plan to do
 * Meetings (blue): Time spent talking about the work

 Planned work should be obvious, it's helping you reach your current goal.
 But failure demand is a bit trickier.
 Having to fix bugs that have escaped into production is one type.
 There's another more insidious variant: failure to understand the requirements the first time.
-This manifests in delivering the wrong features and having to do remidial work to fix the software.
+This manifests in delivering the wrong features and having to do remedial work to fix the software.

 Adhoc demand you will be painfully familiar with.
 It's when someone smarter dressed then you comes up to you and says: